 Jump to the printable recipe for the full ingredients and instructions!

 - Brownies: The first layer starts with a classic brownie base.
-I used a box of my favorite brownie mix to make thing easier, but you could definitely make homemade brownies from scratch if you’d like.
-I also love mixing in some semi sweet chocolate chips for even more chocolate flavor.
+I used a box of my favorite brownie mix, but you can make homemade brownies from scratch.
+Adding semi sweet chocolate chips gives it even more chocolate flavor.

 - Coconut pecan frosting: The last layer is a rich and divine coconut pecan frosting.
 It’s perfectly thick and delicious and tastes amazing paired with the chocolate and caramel.
-After adding the frosting, I like to also add a drizzle of melted chocolate and a sprinkle of chopped pecans.
+Top the icing with drizzle of melted chocolate and a sprinkle of chopped pecans.

 How to Make German Chocolate Brownies